 The property market is cyclical and, while the Group is impacted by fluctuations in the market, it has also proved its capacity to manage through various cycles over a very significant period of time.
 This continues to include managing risks associated with changing consumer preferences for products - size, location, product typology (house and land, low-rise apartments and medium density townhouses).

-FBITDA is a non-IFBS measure that includes effects of non-cash movements in investments in associates and joint ventures 2 Calculated as (Total interest-bearing liabilities (including land vendor liabilities) less cash)/(Total assets less cash, less intangible assets).
+Calculated as (Total interest-bearing liabilities (including land vendor liabilities) less cash)/(Total assets less cash, less intangible assets).